 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-In men thrush can cause soreness and inflammation of the head of the penis.
+In men thrush can cause red spots or a rash on the head of the penis.

 Why some people get thrush

 Most women and men who get thrush symptoms are entirely healthy.
 The yeast causing thrush is naturally occurring and is often present in the vagina and in other places on the body.
 It normally does not cause symptoms.